MarcusElwin/MarcusElwin.github.io/ds-with-mac/content/posts/intent-detection/index.md

 As prompt engineering is still more of an art than a science (if you are not using frameworks such as `DSPy`) you likely need to refine a prompt such as the above for your use case.
 Anyhow, for this example, this is good enough and let's proceed with building our chain.

-First we define a helper class to keep track of our chat messages:
+First, we define a helper class to keep track of our chat messages:

 {{< highlight typescript "linenos=inline, style=monokailight" >}}
 import { ChatPromptTemplate } from '@langchain/core/prompts'